12-Month Wedding Timeline

 Decide On Adding Readings And Songs To Your Ceremony

-Bible verses are a popular choice, but there are plenty of alternatives if you aren’t religious and want nonreligious poems.
+Bible verses are popular, but there are many alternatives if you aren’t religious and want nonreligious poems.

 Help your friends who are doing the readings if they ask for assistance.
 This will allow the reader to be more creative and add their personal touch!